isacdaavid/phd_thesis_markdown/source/09_chapter_1_introduction.md

-call the automatic emotional processing hypothesis: if facial expression is so important a signal of inner mental states for a social species like ours, it stands to reason that a cognitive adaptation could have evolved to decode it separately of attention and even consciousness.
-Closely related is the negative-valence bias
-hypothesis: namely that the aforementioned cognitive capacity might be biased towards processing certain unpleasant emotions, since they more often go along life-or-death situations.
+call the automatic emotional processing hypothesis: if facial expression is so important a signal of inner mental states for a social species like ours, it stands to reason that a cognitive adaptation could have evolved to decode it separately of visuospatial attention,[^attention] and perhaps consciousness.
+Closely related is the negative-valence bias hypothesis: namely that the aforementioned shortcut faculty might be biased towards processing certain unpleasant emotions, since they more often go along life-or-death situations.

+[^attention]: Attention refers to the broad psychological faculty of
+    filtering out available information.
+Allocating limited cognitive resources.